Why Does Perfume Sting My Neck? A Complete Medical Guide

 Introduction

-Many people have mild fragrance sensitivity without realising it—until they suddenly experience a burning or stinging sensation after applying perfume.
+Many people have mild fragrance sensitivity without realizing it—until they suddenly experience a burning or stinging sensation after applying perfume.

 Perfume sensitivity is not a disease, and there's no reason to feel embarrassed about it.
 It simply reflects how your skin reacts to specific ingredients.